-Whereas formerly we almost monopolised the development and leadership of strike struggles, whilst the A.F.L. hardly bothered itself with strikes, later, especially beginning with the N.I.R.A., the latter changed its tactics and began to lead most of the struggles.
-Besides this, it must not be forgotten that the A.F.L. has not only last year, but always, been the stronger and more powerful organisation, possessing enormous possibilities.
-The American Federation of Labour was always in incomparably more favourable conditions and is particularly so at the present time: the Government, the State apparatus, the employers give it preference when it is a question of choosing between the reformist and revolutionary trade unions.
-The companies, however, avoid and resist in every way recognition of the revolutionary trade unions as representatives of the workers, and their agents for concluding collective agreements.
-More than this, together with the State apparatus, and fully supported by the central leadership of the A.F.L. they hurl their whole complex system of terror against the young, weak revolutionary trade union organisations which are not yet deeply enough rooted among the masses.
-It is worth while recalling the strike that took place last year in Ambridge and in the agricultural areas.
+Whereas we formerly almost monopolized the development and leadership of strike struggles, whilst the A.F. of L. hardly troubled itself with strikes, later, especially beginning with the N.R.A., the latter changed its tactics in this respect and began to lead most of the struggles.
+Besides this, it must not be forgotten that the A.F. of L. has not only last year, but always, been the stronger and more powerful organization, possessing enormous possibilities.
+The American Federation of Labor was always in incomparably more favorable conditions and particularly is it so at the present time: the Government, the State apparatus, the employers give it preference when it is a question of choosing between the reformist and revolutionary trade unions.
+The companies avoid and in every way resist according recognition to the revolutionary trade unions as representatives of the workers and their agents for concluding collective agreements.
+More than this, together with the State apparatus, and fully supported by the central leadership of the A.F. of L., they hurl their whole complicated system of terror against the young, weak revolutionary trade union organizations that are not yet deeply enough rooted among the masses.
+It is worthwhile recalling the strike that took place last year in Ambridge and in the agricultural areas.

-The enemy is clever, showing great flexibility in his policy of fooling the workers, and resorts to complicated and cunning manoeuvres, at times very ably adapting himself to the changing situation and moods of the masses.
-Nor are the bourgeoisie alone, in the person of Roosevelt, capable of manoeuvring.
+The enemy is clever and shows great flexibility in his policy of fooling the workers, and resorts to complicated and cunning maneuvers, at times very ably adapting himself to the changing situation and moods of the masses.
+Not only are the bourgeoisie alone, in the person of Roosevelt, capable of maneuvering.
 There is no need to prove that Green has not changed his outlook against the idea of undertaking a struggle against the bourgeoisie, and of conducting real strikes.
 This is shown by all his declarations and statements and finally, by his actions before and after the introduction of the N.R.A. policy.

-But when the leadership of the A.F. of L. sensed the leftward moving sentiments of the masses, and the readiness and determination of the latter to struggle, then, so as not to become isolated from them, since they could not so easily succeed in preventing strikes, they joined the struggle to smash it, of course, in one way or another (arbitration, secret arrangements behind the backs of the strikers).
+But when the leadership of the A.F. of L. sensed the Leftward moving sentiments of the masses, and the readiness and determination of the latter to struggle, then, in order not to become isolated from them, since they could not so easily succeed in preventing strikes, they joined the struggle, in order, of course, in one way or another, to smash it (arbitration, secret arrangements behind the backs of the strikers).

-When the N.R.A. was introduced Green made his famous statement that to prevent its defeat.
-Every effort must be made to prevent strikes."
+When the N.R.A. was introduced, Green made his famous statement that "we cannot allow this great economic experiment to end in failure.
+We cannot allow it to be sabotaged. . . .
+I shudder at the thought of what awaits our country, if it does not succeed.
+The working class must do all in order to prevent its defeat.
+Every effort must be made to prevent strikes".
 (Retranslated-Ed.)

-In view of the growth of the fighting sentiments of the masses and of the successful strike movement, in which the independent and Red Unions began to play a leading role, Green declared that :

-"At the present moment serious labour conflicts threaten to paralyse the successes of recovery . . . 'for the workers' cup of bitterness is over flowing.'"
+In view of the growth of the fighting sentiments of the masses and of the successful strike movement, in which the independent and Red unions began to play a leading role, Green declared that: "At the present moment serious labor conflicts threaten to paralyze the successes of recovery . . . for the workers' cup of bitterness is overflowing".